rubyworks/library/README.md

 * Can also serve gem installed libraries as easily as any others.

-## Limitations

-Ruby has a "bug" which prevents `#autoload` from using custom `#require` methods.
-So `#autoload` calls cannot make use of Library.
-This is not as significant as it might seem since `#autoload` is being deprecated as of Ruby 2.0.
-So it is best to discontinue it's use anyway.
-Nonetheless, we have considered reimplmenting autoload functionaility, and so it may be in a future release.

 ## Documentation

 Because there is fair amount of information to cover this section will